15 Reasons for Slow Internet

 • Use WPA2 or WPA3 encryption for better security.

-• Check your router’s admin page to see which devices are connected and kick off any you don’t recognize.
+• Check your router’s admin page to see which devices are connected and kick out any you don’t recognize.

 6. Router or Modem Needs a Restart